 If there is commodity-backed money or a fixed or pegged exchange rate, and the government is compelled to balance the budget overall (not each year, but over the business cycle), the budget cannot influence the average rate of profit, because BD = 0 on average.
 Even so, the government could smooth the decline of the rate of profit by using countercyclical fiscal policy.
 However, for open economies, there is a problem for trade-deficit nations, because fiscal policy is constrained by exchange-rate imperatives.
 This limits the government's capacity to neutralize the effects of the falling rate of profit.

-From an MMT perspective, which is fully consistent with the macroeconomic accounting identities, a flexible exchange-rate fiat-money system has an important advantage in this respect.
+From an MMT perspective, a flexible exchange-rate fiat-money system has an important advantage in this respect.
 Budget deficits could be used to increase the rate of profit without creating any debt burden or higher taxes in the future.
 MMT shows that the government is at liberty to net spend with its own fiat currency to the extent that real resources are idle.
 Doing so can boost the rate of profit by ensuring productive capacity is more consistently utilized (i.e. ensuring the numerator, P, rises in step with the denominator, K).
 Actually, the government can also boost productive capacity in ways that do not increase K, or can even reduce the value of K. Public investment in education as well as science and technology enables improvements in productivity, and hence reductions in prices of the elements of fixed capital.
 Public investment in infrastructure expands productive capacity without adding to the value invested in K by capitalists.
 The demand entailed in this deficit expenditure, whether public consumption or public investment, adds to the numerator of the expression for the average rate of profit without adding to the denominator.

 By giving governments the fiscal capacity to overcome any tendency for the realized rate of profit to fall, fiat money opens up a variety of options for society.
 Some options will be preferred by those on the right, others by those on the left.